coolshark404/coolshark404.github.io/README.md

 ## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The theme is available as open source under the terms of the [SCTU](http://www.sctu.edu.cn).